Mobile, Alabama

 Mobile (/moʊˈbiːl/ moh-BEEL, [mɔbil]) is a city and the county seat of Mobile County, Alabama, United States.
-The population within the city limits was 187,041 at the 2020 census, down from 195,111 at the 2010 census.
-It is the fourth-most-populous city in Alabama, after Huntsville, Birmingham, and Montgomery.
+The population was 187,041 at the 2020 census and estimated at 204,689 following an annexation in 2023, making it the second-most populous city in Alabama.
+The Mobile metropolitan area, with an estimated 412,000 people, is the third-most populous metropolitan area in the state.

 Alabama's only saltwater port, Mobile is located on the Mobile River at the head of Mobile Bay on the north-central Gulf Coast.
-The Port of Mobile has always played a key role in the economic health of the city, beginning with the settlement as an important trading center between the French colonists and Native Americans, down to its current role as the 12th-largest port in the United States.
+The Port of Mobile has always played a key role in the economic health of the city, beginning with the settlement as an important trading center between the French colonists and Native Americans, and now to its current role as the 12th-largest port in the United States.

-Mobile is the principal municipality of the Mobile metropolitan area.
-This region of 430,197 residents is composed Mobile and Washington counties; it is the third-largest metropolitan statistical area in the state.
-Mobile is the largest city in the Mobile–Daphne−Fairhope Combined Statistical Area, with a total population of 661,964, the second largest such area fully in the state.

-Mobile was founded in 1702 by the French as the first capital of Louisiana.
-During its first 100 years, Mobile was a colony of France, then Great Britain, and lastly Spain.
-Mobile became a part of the United States in 1813, with the annexation by President James Madison of West Florida from Spain.

 During the American Civil War, the city surrendered to Federal forces on April 12, 1865, after Union victories at two forts protecting the city.
-This, along with the news of Johnston's surrender negotiations with Sherman, led General Richard Taylor to seek a meeting with his Union counterpart, Maj.
-Gen. Edward R. S. Canby.
-The two generals met several miles north of Mobile on May 2.
-After agreeing to a 48-hour truce, the generals enjoyed an al fresco luncheon of food, drink, and lively music.
-Canby offered Taylor the same terms agreed upon between Lee and Grant at Appomattox.
-Taylor accepted the terms and surrendered his command on May 4 at Citronelle, Alabama.

 Considered one of the Gulf Coast's cultural centers, Mobile has several art museums, a symphony orchestra, professional opera, professional ballet company, and a large concentration of historic architecture.
-Mobile is known for having the oldest organized Carnival or Mardi Gras celebrations in the United States.
+Mobile is known for having Mardi Gras, the oldest organized Carnival celebration in the United States.
 Alabama's French Creole population celebrated this festival from the first decade of the 18th century.
-Beginning in 1830, Mobile was host to the first formally organized Carnival mystic society to celebrate with a parade in the United States.
-(In New Orleans, such a group is called a krewe.)
+Beginning in 1830, Mobile was home to the first organized Carnival mystic society to celebrate with a parade in the United States.